Seeing Chimps/Chimpanzees in Kibale Forest National Park on your Uganda safari is a great memorable experience and a must not miss!

 The chimpanzee’s scientific name is called Pan troglodytes.

-There’re various interesting facts about Chimpanzees that can help you get to know much about these endangered apes.
+There’re various interesting facts about Chimpanzees in Kibale National Park.
+These will help you get to know much about these adorable endangered apes.

-Below are some fun facts about Chimpanzees for you to know:
+Below are some fun facts about Chimpanzees in Kibale Uganda for you to know:

-- Chimps share 98.7 % DNA of man.
+- Chimps share about 98-99 % DNA of man.
 Therefore, man and chimps are closely related, the only difference between their DNA is just 2%.

 - Worldwide, chimps in the wild only live in Africa.
 They inhabit tropical and lowland rainforests, plus the montane forests in western and Central Africa.